 - Important: contains messages that Gmail has flagged as "important".
 (See Priority Inbox overview for more details about this Gmail feature.)

 Note that a message can have multiple labels (for instance, "Personal", "Travel", "All Mail" and "Starred").
 In this case, a single copy of this message will be downloaded, but it will be displayed in all the corresponding Thunderbird folders.

 Subscribing to or unsubscribing from folders (labels)

 You can configure which Gmail folders you want to display in Thunderbird.
 By default all Gmail folders are displayed, as described above.
-To configure folder display, right-click any folder and select
+To configure folder display, right-click on the account name and select

 Uncheck any folders that you don't want to display in Thunderbird.
 Messages will still be downloaded and available through the "All Mail" folder.
 They will also be included in search results.
 However, the Gmail label (Thunderbird folder) will not be displayed.

 Synchronizing folders (labels)

 If you want to see all your Gmail labels and messages in Thunderbird but prefer to avoid all the messages being downloaded to your system, you may want to tweak the synchronization settings.
 This allows you to define which folder should be synchronized.
 If you don't synchronize a folder, the message header will still be displayed in Thunderbird, but the message content will only be downloaded when you click on the message header.

 To change how messages are downloaded, set synchronization options for the account and for individual folders. () See IMAP Synchronization for more information.

 - If you want to sync your contacts between Thunderbird and Gmail, you should try either the Google Contacts or gContactSync add-ons.

 - If you want to sync your calendar between Lightning and Google Calendar, you should read Using Lightning with Google Calendar.

 - Flat Folder Tree is useful to show all the sub-folders of the [Gmail] IMAP's folder at the same level than your other folders.

 - Gmail Buttons makes it easier to move messages to the Trash and Spam folders.
 Beta version also shows all Gmail labels for each message.